found a new home!

 Tiger is a most adorable pup you will ever find!
-He is little over 5 months old healthy and active pup.
+He is around 6 months old healthy and active pup.
 He is very loving and playful pup who is also very smart.
 He is being crate and leash trained and doing well on his house breaking training.
+He is good with dogs but have not got a chance to live with a cat.
 Tiger has a blood and stool test report and an International Health Certificate.
 He is microchiped and also neutered.

 Tiger was born on the streets of India and was rescued as a sole survivor of the litter.
 Our rescue was contacted to help Tiger find a loving home in the U.S. as sadly who one adopts locally.